 Note: This article was published in the Washington Post, February 24th, 2017.
+All rights to the original article are reserved by the Washington Post.
 It is reproduced here and annotated for educational purposes only.

 How to declare war on coal's emissions without declaring war on coal communities